Kappa2 Ceti

+Nomenclature

+Bayer also applied the designation g Tauri to the same star as κ Ceti, but this is no longer used.

+Characteristics

 This is an evolved G-type giant star with a stellar classification of G8 III.
 It is a red clump star on the horizontal branch, which indicates it is generating energy through helium fusion at its core.
 The star has 2.46 times the mass of the Sun and has expanded to 8.2 times the Sun's radius.
 It is radiating 42 times the solar luminosity from its photosphere at an effective temperature of 5,007 K.